Azure/communication-ui-library/docs/references/creating-a-release.md

 1. (If this is a latest release) Deploy the new version of storybook using the "Release branch - Publish Storybook" GitHub action.

 ## Manually creating a release

+    WARNING: This section is old, and likely wrong.

 To manually create a release: